Staffwerke/vm-babysitter/README.md

 Unlike the other scripts, `vm-restore` is unaware of VM state, since it restores data onto new disk image(s) at the given location, with names like `'vda'`, `'sda'`, `'hdc'` and so on.
 It doesn't manage or alter VMs in any way.
 Restorations can be made for different purposes, such as recover a disk state at a given moment, or for migration purposes.

+### virtnbdbackup-auto

+It makes use of `vm-inc-backup` and `vm-patch`to run incremental backups of one, or more VMs as a batch operation, logging to STDOUT which VMs were successfuly backed up or failed; exiting with corresponding state (0 if all jobs were successful, 1 if at least one of the jobs failed.)

+Unlike other scripts, does not have syntax.
+You must modify internal settings by following the instructions [inside the script.](virtnbdbackup-auto/script)

+It is the ultimate solution to keep several backup chains updated at the same time, unattendedly over long periods via cron

+Is compatible with UnRaid's User Scripts plugin.
+Install instructon are detailed [here.](https://forums.unraid.net/topic/48286-plugin-ca-user-scripts/)

+### virtnbdrestore-auto

+Restores disk image(s) of a virtual machine from saved backups (made with vm-full-backup, vm-inc-backup or virtnbdbackup-auto) up to a selected checkpoint in time.

+Currently works as a 'better' replacement for vm-restore, since does not need arguments to run (it asks all the question questions on screen to source itself with parameters) and is capable of restore a VM automatically,  as much this VM is already defined into the libvirt's host.
+It also cleans libvirt of past checkpoints, allowing to delete it later if becomes necessary.

+More detailed info available at the same script, by running it with `virtnbdrestore-auto`

 ## Additional Notes:

+(NOTE: Most of information below has became obsolete because of [virtnbdrestore-auto](### virtnbdrestore-auto) and it's being kept for its 'educational' relevance.)*

 Except when noticed, applies for all Operating Systems: